• Skip to primary navigation

 Instructions

-• Preheat oven to 350F (177C) and prepare a 9x9 pan by lining with parchment paper (or lightly grease and flour).
+• Preheat oven to 350F (177C) and line a 13×9” metal pan (see note) with parchment paper, or lightly grease and flour the pan.
+Set aside.

-• In a separate, medium-sized bowl, whisk together flour, cornstarch, baking powder, and salt.
+• In a separate, medium-sized mixing bowl, whisk together flour, baking powder, and salt.

-• Bake on 350F (177C) for 35-40 minutes -- until edges just begin to turn golden brown and a toothpick inserted in the center comes out clean or with few moist crumbs.
+• Spread batter evenly into the prepared pan and bake in preheated 350F (177C) oven for 32-35 minutes.
+When finished baking, the edges will just begin to turn a light golden brown and a toothpick inserted into the center should come out clean or with a few moist crumbs.

 Nutrition